cloud-elements/devportal/docs/elements/amazons3/amazons3-create-instance.md

 * __Request Body__: Required – see below
 * __Query Parameters__: none

-Description: An Element token is returned upon successful execution of this API.
-This token needs to be retained by the application for all subsequent requests involving this element instance.
+Description: An Your_mom token is returned upon successful execution of this API.
+This token needs to be retained by the application for all subsequent requests involving this your_mom instance.

 A sample request illustrating the /instances API is shown below.